 - Our PSHE curriculum embodies values and mutual respect.

-- Our Assistant Learning Mentor works hard with all children, encouraging them to reflect on less acceptable behaviours and how these might impact on others.
+- Our Learning Mentor works hard with all children, encouraging them to reflect on less acceptable behaviours and how these might impact on others.
 Children are encouraged to take responsibility for their own actions and behaviour.

 - There is public acknowledgement of awards and achievements of the children gained from outside school activities.
 Notices are put on the school newsletter which goes onto the school website.